samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 **Description**:

-> This week, run 10-15min up to Easy-Moderate, RPE 6 to warm up, then repeat a
+> This week, run 10-15min up to Easy-Moderate, RPE6 to warm up, then repeat a
-> couple extra repeats, this time totaling 18 Hard, RPE 9, 30-second high-speed
+> couple extra repeats, this time totaling 18 Hard, RPE9, 30-second high-speed
-> surges, recovering for only 30 seconds after each; run 10min Easy, RPE 4 to
+> surges, recovering for only 30 seconds after each; run 10min Easy, RPE4 to
 > cool down for a total of about 45 minutes of running